Planning a trip on the Jacobite steam train? Here’s how you can make the most out of your trip…

 Well yes, they are.
 F stands for forward and b stands for backward.
 That means if you’re a couple you’ll be sitting at a table opposite each other.
-Due to the Covid-19 restrictions right now your party will be allocated a table to yourselves.
-There was just two of us but we had a four-person table to spread out at, which was quite lovely actually.
+There were just two of us but we had a four-person table to spread out at, which was quite lovely actually.

 Are dogs allowed on the Jacobite steam train?